nikki2661/GuessThatMess/README.md

-Possible Extensions: add more categories, add sounds (for incorrect or correct guesses), show what your doodle is compared to the tensorflow model's idea of the doodle
+Possible Extensions: add more categories, add sounds (for incorrect or correct guesses), show what your doodle looks like compared to the tensorflow model's idea of the doodle, leaderboards for individual users

 Tools Used: Java, Android Studio, Tensorflow Lite, Quick Draw Data Set (labels), Github (inspired by many repositories), Google documentation, Stack Overflow, YouTube